Daddy Movie Review: A Poor Screenplay Is The Main Culprit In This Arjun Rampal Starrer!

 Popcorn Refill: Interval

-Iconic Moment: There ain't any memorable scenes that stay back with you.
+Iconic Moment: There ain't any memorable scenes that stay with you.

 Plot

-In the 1960s and late 1970s, when Mumbai's textile mills were shutting down one after the other, many unemployed youth including Arun Gulab Gawli (Arjun Rampal) resort to matka-gambling on the insistence of his friends, Rama Naik (Rajesh Shringarpure) and Babu Reshim (Anand Ingale) to earn some quick buck and form their own gang.
+In the 1960s and late 1970s, when Mumbai's textile mills were shutting down one after the other, many unemployed youth including Arun Gulab Gawli (Arjun Rampal) resort to matka-gambling on the insistence of his friends, Rama Naik (Rajesh Shringarpure) and Babu Reshim (Anand Ingale), to earn some quick buck and form their own gang.

 However soon, Gawali finds himself getting trapped in a vortex of crime when he is taken under the wings of Maqsood bhai (Farhan Akhtar loosely modelled on Dawood Ibrahim) after commiting a murder.
 Further, their clashes of ideologies and power game turn them against each other.